Table of Contents

 In this article we have seen in detail what to see in Antwerp in 2 days, where to eat its delicacies and where to drink its famous beers.
 Antwerp is an ever-changing city that will surprise you with its natural internationalism (all citizens speak fluent English), as only port cities can have.

 Have you ever been to Antwerp?
+We really hope this guide about what to see in Antwerp in 2 days will help you plan your trip!
 Write us your thoughts and suggestions in the comments section to make this guide to the Flemish city even more complete!